jptmoore/nibblegw/README.md

 {"timeseries":["foo"]}
 ```

-Which means across our 3 backend servers named foo,bar and baz we have created one time series called foo.
+Which means across our backend servers named foo and bar we have created one time series called foo.

 ### Get stats on the backend servers